bioimage-io/spec-bioimage-io/README.md

       - HPA-Classification
 ```

-## Hosting the file (under development)
+## Hosting the file

-It is recommended to host the resource description file on one of the public git repository website, including Github, Gitlab, Bitbucket, or Gist.
-A link can be submitted to BioImage.IO so we can keep track of the changes later.
+You can host the resource description file on one of the public git repository website, including Zenodo Github, Gitlab, Bitbucket, or Gist.
+In order to make it available in https://bioimage.io, you can submit the RDF package via the uploader.

 ## Recommendations